Basic Information

 Spokane, WA 99260

-Your objection and any supporting papers must also be postmarked in the mail or delivered to the Parties’ counsel at the following address no later than February 20, 2026:
+Your objection and any supporting papers must also be delivered or postmarked by mail to Class Counsel and the Defendant’s counsel at the following addresses no later than May 29, 2026:

 Cameron Sutherland, PLLC